 19. Only 43% of US employees think their employers care about their work-life balance.

-Under half of workers covered by this APA survey from 2011 believed their employers took their work-life balance into consideration.
+Under half of the workers covered by this APA survey from 2011 believed their employers took their work-life balance into consideration.
 Stats like these indicate how severe the schism between employees and employers is in the US.

 Effects of Stress in the Workplace statistics